Shop RNIB Donate now

 Do I need to have surgery?

-Cataracts can be removed at any stage and you don’t need to wait for them to ‘ripen’ before having surgery.
-Whether or not you need surgery right away depends on the severity of your cataracts and how they affect your vision and quality of life.
+Cataracts can be removed at any stage if they are impacting your day to day activities.
+You don’t have to wait for them to ‘ripen’ before having surgery.
+Whether or not you need surgery right away depends on how much your sight is affected and how they affect your quality of life.
+It can also depend on whether you have any other eye conditions.

 In some cases, early-stage cataracts might not impact your vision and updating your glasses prescription or using brighter lighting might be enough.
 However, as cataracts progress, surgery may be the best option.